Updated for 2023.

-Amazon slashed its commission percentages for members of its affiliate program last year.
+Amazon slashed its commission percentages for members of its affiliate program in 2020.

 The new rules were given at very short notice, meaning that any third-party websites linking to Amazon products had commissions cut by up to 80% in some cases.

 Amazon says that it regularly reviews its program, and commissions may continue to change.
-But rates have been in a declining trend for some time now, so a reversal seems unlikely.
+Sadly, rates have been in a declining trend for some time now, so a reversal seems unlikely.

-We’ve put together a list of 18 alternatives to Amazon’s affiliate program you can use right now to drive and even grow your revenues once again.
+Luckily there are a number of affiliate programs like Amazon, so we’ve put together a list of 18 alternatives to Amazon’s affiliate program.
+You can use these affiliate competitors right now to drive and even grow your revenues once again!

 eBay Partner Network